-On March 31, 2010, the Company entered into Indemnification Agreements with executives Jason L. Tienor, President and Chief Executive Officer and Jeffrey J. Sobieski, then Chief Operating Officer.
+On March 31, 2010, the Company entered into Indemnification Agreements with executives Jason L. Tienor, then President and Chief Executive Officer, and Jeffrey J. Sobieski, then Chief Operating Officer.
 On April 24, 2012, the Company entered into an Indemnification Agreement with director Tim S. Ledwick.
-On July 1, 2016, the Company entered into Indemnification Agreements with director's Arthur E. Byrnes, Peter T. Kross and Leland D. Blatt.
 On January 1, 2017, the Company entered into an Indemnification Agreement with Chief Financial Officer Richard E. Mushrush.